DylanStrnad/Programming-Assignment-1/DOCS.md

     shmp = (sharedMem*)mmap(NULL, sizeof(*shmp), PROT_READ | PROT_WRITE, MAP_SHARED, fd, 0);

 ## Shared Memory Data Structure
 This structure is used by the shared memory.
-It allows the producer and consume to access and modify the buffer.
+It allows the producer and consumer to access and modify the buffer.
 Also declares semaphores, which will be used for mutual exclusion(only allowing one process to access the shared memory at a time).

     //make struct with semephore and table
     struct sharedMem{